RL4AA/rl-tutorial-ares-basic/README.md

 # Tutorial on Applying Reinforcement Learning to the Particle Accelerator ARES

+You can view the tutorial notebook as [html slides here](https://RL4AA.github.io/rl-tutorial-ares-basic/slides.html/#).

 ## Getting started

 - First, download the material to your local disk by cloning the repository using